-Prior to 2009, the Halifax Mainland Land Use By-law permitted child care facilities for up to 14 children in a residential dwelling in the R-1 Zone.
+Prior to 2009, the Halifax Mainland Land Use By-law permitted child care facilities for up to 14 children in the R-1 Zone in the principal dwelling of the operator.
 In 2009, the bylaw was amended reducing the maximum number of children to eight.
 This change aligned the Municipality's standards with Provincial licensing requirements.

-All existing approved child care facilities providing care to more than eight children became non-conforming uses after the adoption of this zoning change.
+All existing lawful child care facilities providing care to more than eight children became non-conforming uses after the adoption of this zoning change.
 Any new or expanded child care facilities for more than eight children can be considered by development agreement under the Halifax Municipal Planning Strategy Implementation Policy 3.20.

-A child care facility for up to 14 children has lawfully operated at 56 Kearney Lake Road since 2005.
-This use can continue as currently approved based on the non-conforming provisions of the Halifax Regional Municipality Charter.
-The operators have applied to increase the number of children under care from 14 to 16.
-A development agreement is required to allow this expansion.
+A child care centre for up to 38 children has lawfully operated at 55 Kearney Lake Road since the 1980s and is licensed by the Province.
+The entire building is used for the child care centre and there is no associated residential use.
+This use can continue in its current form under the non-conforming use provisions of the Halifax Regional Municipality Charter.
+The operators have applied to increase the number of children under care from 38 to 40 and a development agreement is required to allow this expansion.